-According to the asset integration principle, assets should not only be evaluated on an individual basis, but how that asset interacts with other portfolio positions and how the addition of the asset impacts the risk and return characteristics of the overall portfolio.
-Hence, residential property will be integrated with the financial assets to form a mixed-asset portfolio that corresponds to an average household investment portfolio.
-Residential property, by property type and by region, will be added to the conventional financial assets' portfolio to form a risky portfolio and the diversification gains will be evaluated.
-Often, due to work and family commitments, it is more sensible for a potential house buyer to consider a certain house type within a region rather than between regions; thus, the effect of integrating residential property by type into the personal investment portfolio is perceived to be more relevant to an average household.
+According to the asset integration principle, asset should not only be evaluated on an individual basis, but how that asset interacts with other portfolio positions and how the addition of the asset impacts the risk and return characteristics of the overall portfolio.
+Hence, residential property will be integrated with the financial assets to form a mixed-asset portfolio which will correspond to an average household investment portfolio.
+Residential property, by property type and by region, will be added to the conventional financial assets portfolio to form a risky portfolio and the diversification gains will be evaluated.
+Often, due to work and family commitment, it is more sensible for a potential house buyer to consider a certain house type within a region rather than between regions; thus, the effect of integrating residential property by type into the personal investment portfolio is contemplated to be more relevant to an average household.

-The first stage of the analysis involves the evaluation of portfolio risk and return performance before and after the addition of various residential properties to the financial assets' portfolio.
-In the second stage, efficient frontiers of various portfolio mixes will be developed and the optimal allocation of each asset will be presented in diagrams.
-Quadratic programming algorithms (the Solver function in Excel) will be applied to optimise the asset allocation mix to obtain the optimal mixed-asset portfolio that is mean-variance efficient.
-Risk-adjusted return ratios will be used to determine the mixed-asset portfolio performance.
+The first stage of the analysis involves the evaluation of portfolio risk return performance before and after the addition of various residential properties to the financial assets portfolio.
+In the second stage, efficient frontiers of various portfolio mix will be developed and optimal allocation of each asset will be presented in diagrams.
+The Solver function (Excel) will be applied to optimise the asset allocation mix to obtain the optimal mixed-asset portfolio that is mean-variance efficient.
+Risk adjusted return ratio will be used to determine the mixed-asset portfolio performance.